Turing-Activities-by-Pareto/pareto-front/README.md

 ﻿# Paretod - Texnoera Activities

 We are a hackathon team, and our team name is **Paretod**.
-Our project is called **Texnoera Activities**.
-This repository contains the backend codes.
+Our project is called **Texnoera Activities**. \n This repository contains the front-end codes.

 ## About